Salmon-Computer-Vision/salmon-computer-vision/docs/run_make_cvat_tasks.md

 ### ~/.bashrc

-Every time we turn on WSL2, this script will be run to set up system, including PATH variable.
-Therefore, we need to include PATH variable set up here so that we won't lose it next time we restart WSL2.
+Every time we turn on WSL 2, this script will be run to set up system, including PATH variable.
+Therefore, we need to include PATH variable set up here so that we won't lose it next time we restart WSL 2.

 ## Drive Command